Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 ## What's a CodinGame Contest?

-A CodinGame Contest is an online programming contest where the coders are presented with a game that they have to program an [AI](https://en.wikipedia.org/wiki/Artificial_intelligence) for.
+A **CodinGame Contest** is an online programming contest where the coders are presented with a game for which they have to program an [AI](https://en.wikipedia.org/wiki/Artificial_intelligence).
 Your AI then gets ranked depending on how well it battles against the other AIs.

 ![]({{ "/static/img/contests/codebusters/leagues.png" | prepend: site.baseurl }}){:.right-half}